sidoody/gpt-5.2-reasoning-ablation/README.md

 - test across model families (Claude/Gemini comparison is next)
 - make clinical deployment or safety claims

 This is a benchmark study.
 It tells you how the reasoning-effort knob moves accuracy on a specific set of hard diagnostic cases.
-Real deployment decisions need more than this.

 ---